CHPL 655 Chaplain Evangelism and Discipleship

 No details available.

 Discussions are collaborative learning experiences.
-The student is required to create a thread in response to the provided prompts for each Discussion.
+Therefore, the student is required to create a thread in response to the provided prompts for each Discussion.
 Each reply must be at least 400 words and demonstrate course-related knowledge.
 For each thread, the student must support his or her assertions with at least 3 scholarly citations in Turabian format.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be at least 300 words and must incorporate at least 2 scholarly citations in Turabian format.
 (CLO: A, B, C, D, E, F)

 It is imperative to articulate one’s theology of discipleship based on the Scriptures.
 The paper will be rooted in Scripture and supported with sound biblical interpretation and analysis.
 The paper should be focused on God’s plan and purpose to make disciples.
 The paper must be no longer than 1,250–1,500 words, incorporate 3 scholarly citations (can be the Bible, course textbooks, and/or journal articles published in the last 5 years), and use current Turabian format.
 (CLO: A, B, D)